TheJoaqun/My-Website/README.md

-# Fake Portfolio, "Do Not Click"
+# My Real Portfolio

-This is not any maldicius website only a trolling website that shows up a rickroll video with legos of "Domy13" in youtube
+This is my real portfolio not finished but u can see the math /nsfw/ named "Do Not Click" btw /nsfw/ is not any maldicius website only a trolling website that shows up a rickroll video with legos of "Domy13" in youtube

-Message: I Tell You That Not Click The Button! * Rage Mode *